Apple Cider Vinegar For Colds: Potential Benefits, DIY Remedies & Side Effects

-In theory, ACV, which is a natural antimicrobial, may also be able to help kill off bacteria and viruses in your throat.
+In theory, ACV, which is a natural antimicrobial2, may also be able to help kill off bacteria and viruses in your throat.
 In doing so, it may reduce uncomfortable inflammation and irritation, which prompts coughing when you have a cold.

 How to use ACV.

 Most experts advise against taking ACV in its pure, undiluted form, but there are a few ways you can consume ACV to make it optimally effective at fighting off cold symptoms.